National Statistic: yes

 (Trade-offs are the extent to which different dimensions of quality are balanced against each other.)

 Each year, a number of marriages are not included in the published figures because we received the entries later than the date when the annual dataset was taken.
-This is because of delays in the submission of marriage entries by the clergy and registrars.
+This is because of delays in the submission of marriage entries by the clergy and authorised persons.
 Table 1 published in our User guide to marriage statistics shows the difference between the number of marriages stored on our database and the number included in our publications each year.
 Although this means some marriages are not included in the statistics, it is a compromise that must be taken to publish more timely data.
-We continue to work with the General Register Office (GRO) monitoring the receipt of marriage registrations.
+We continue to work with GRO monitoring the receipt of marriage registrations.
+We do not retrospectively update previously published statistics to include the late registrations received.

 Prior to the 2011 data year, if the age of one of the parties was not given, a value for that age based upon the other party's stated age was imputed.
 From the 2011 data year onwards, missing values for age at marriage have not been imputed.
 The small numbers of missing values over recent years mean that imputation adds no significant value to the dataset.
 Some records also contain missing values for area of occurrence and marital status, these variables are also not imputed.
 Published tables now include information on the small number of records for which this information is missing.